gemoc/gemoc.github.io/events/gemoc2019.md

 GEMOC 2019 will be a full-day workshop that brings together researchers and practitioners in the modeling languages community to discuss the challenges associated with integrating multiple, heterogeneous modeling languages.
 The languages of interest range from requirements, to design and runtime languages, and include both general-purpose and domain-specific languages.
 Challenges related to engineering composable languages, well-formed semantic composition of languages and reasoning about systems described using heterogeneous languages are of particular interest.
 Following the previous editions, a major objective is to continue collaborations and to expand a community that is focused on solving the problems arising from the *globalization of modeling languages*; i.e., the use of multiple DSLs to support coordinated development of diverse aspects of a system.

 GEMOC 2019 will provide an open forum for sharing experiences, problems and solutions on the conjoint use of multiple modeling languages.
 This workshop will be the place where concrete artifacts, ideas and opinions are exchanged in order to reap constructive feedback.
-Following the previous editions, a major objective is to continue collaborations and to expand a community that is focused on solving the problems arising from  *the globalization of modeling languages*; i.e., the use of multiple DSLs to support coordinated development of diverse aspects of a system.
+Following the previous editions, a major objective is to continue collaborations and to expand a community that is focused on solving the problems arising from Â *the globalization of modeling languages*; i.e., the use of multiple DSLs to support coordinated development of diverse aspects of a system.

 ## Program